compwron/compwron.github.io/_posts/2015-10-20-grace-hopper-2015-illinois-tech-scholarship-recap.md

 A complete spreadsheet of last year's expenses (anonymized) will be available to alumni interested in helping with conference expenses for future scholarship students.

+The total reimbursed cost to all 5 students was $3940.95 (total) which is approximately $788.18 / student.
+Was it worth it?
+I think so.
+I don't know how to tell

 ## Conference Summaries